Visibility into execution, not just campaign volume

 TrialsNest helps connect lead flow, prescreening, coordinator follow-up, records readiness, visit scheduling, and sponsor reporting into one recruiting story.

-Instead of rebuilding updates from scattered trackers, teams can review movement, blockers, and next actions from the workflow itself.
+Instead of rebuilding updates from scattered trackers, teams can review movement, blockers, and next actions from current recruiting activity.

 Buyers can see the product logic before a demo: the left side shows the active recruiting record, and the right side shows how the team moves from signal to next step.